 The ranch was leased to the U.S. Air Force – ENT AFB in Colorado Springs and used as a rest and recreation camp.

 The ranch was sold by Tom Blake to Jim Beresford of Denver.
-He subdivided around 800 acres on both sides of State Highway 67 into 10 units, totaling 553 lots of about one acre each.
-Lots were sold to individuals during the period from 1967 to 1970.
+He subdivided around 800 acres on both sides of State Highway 67 in 10 units, totaling 553 lots of about one acre each.
+There lots were sold to individuals during the period from 1967 to 1970.
 All the ranch facilities were fully used in promoting the lot sales.
 Beresford went bankrupt in 1970.
 He also owned and lost the Fairplay Hotel and the Placer Valley Development north of Fairplay.

 1970 to 1979

 In 1970 the ranch reverted back to Tom Blake.
 The Rainbow Valley Property Owners’ Association and Water District were formed in 1971 by the property owners of Units 1 through 10.
 All the buildings in the core area were unoccupied and unmaintained at this time.
 The RVPOA continued to enforce the area’s covenants, patrol the property, maintain the roads and to stock and fish the ponds.
 By 1979 there were 50 homes on the 553 lots.
 The water district continued to deliver water by tank truck to the homeowners and also secured legal rights to a domestic water supply in 1979.
 Previously owners had never secured water rights.

 The ranch was sold twice in 1979, the first time to a group of businessmen from Brookhart’s Lumber Co. in Colorado Springs; Larry Nichols, Tom Watt, and Chuck Brown.
 The second sale was to Steve and Sandy Limanek, a California couple, who also owned property across Highway 67 from Stoner’s Lumber Yard.
 No improvements were made during these ownerships.